networld-to/vagrantfiles/README.md

 Different Vagrantfiles (http://www.vagrantup.com/) for local and remote virtual host bootstrapping.

-## Global Vagrantfile
+## Setup

+If you use the Vagrantfiles of cloud providers you have to install first the plugins.

+  $ vagrant plugin install vagrant-digitalocean
+  $ vagrant plugin install vagrant-aws

+If there is no script for the startup you have to execute the following commands.

+  $ vagrant up --provider=digital_ocean
+  $ vagrant up --provider=aws

-Copy the following content to *~/.vagrant.d/Vagrantfile* to have a global configuration and all your credentials secured on your localhost (means: do not push this file to a remote host).
+Before you can do that you have to copy the following content to *~/.vagrant.d/Vagrantfile* to have a global configuration and all your credentials secured on your localhost.
+Means: do not push this file to a remote host, at least not if your credentials are specified directyl in this file.

       # -*- mode: ruby -*-
       # vi: set ft=ruby :